Jesus Youth: Ministries

-Nallaayalkkaran is a God given dynamism for Jesus Youth to be present in the secular world as a face of God`s mercy and sign of goodness in collaboration with all other realities in the society.
+JY came to the UK in the 1990s with the arrival of many IT specialists and nurses from India.
+JY in the UK sees its mission as, advancing the Christian faith, relieving sickness and financial hardship, and advancing education.

 Full time volunteers

-Jesus Youth Fulltimership is a year-long formation program for graduates with 40 days of training and one-year full-time missionary commitment to work in different parts of the world.
+JY Fulltimership is a year-long formation program for graduates with 40 days of training and one-year full-time missionary commitment to work in different parts of the world.

-After 40 days of intensive training, they are commissioned for a one-year formation through a missionary placement.

-It started in 1991 when a Jesus Youth got an inner call to commit life completely for one year to be a missionary in Jesus Youth movement.
-He left behind his academics and career for the service of the Lord.
-After consultation of the inner plan with the leaders and elders of the movement he launched himself into this new journey, visiting places, touching the lives of people and challenging young minds in campuses and parishes across the Indian state of Kerala.
+It started in 1991 when a Jesus Youth felt an inner call to commit life completely for one year to be a missionary with JY.
+He left his career for the service of the Lord.
+After consultation with the leaders and elders of the movement he launched himself into this new journey, visiting people and places and challenging young minds in campuses and parishes across Kerala.

 The Rexband

-The Rexband is the musical outreach of Jesus Youth.
-The band has performed widely across India and in many parts of the world over the last 20 years.
-It has also brought out a dozen albums.
+The Rexband is part of JY’s musical outreach.
+The band has performed around the world over the last 25 years.
 It was the first band from India to be invited by the Pope to perform for the World Youth Day.

-The signature sound of the band is a fusion of contemporary pop and Indian classical music.
-This mix has naturally evolved from the potpourri of musicians including Hindustani, Carnatic, pop, rock and hip hop.
-This diversity makes it quite difficult to pin down a specific style of music to the band.
-The essence of the band's centers on contemporary popular music with an unmistakable ethnic Indian flavour.

-In the late 80s and early 90s, the band was formed by a group of young musicians from diverse musical environments ranging from contemporary pop to ethnic Indian music.
+The band was formed in the late 1980s by a group of young musicians from diverse musical environments ranging from contemporary pop to ethnic Indian music.
 The name ‘Rexband’ comes from the Latin phrase 'Christus Rex’, meaning "Christ the King".
-The band has travelled to more than 15 countries across Europe, Asia, Australia and the United States.